OctoPrint/OctoPrint/blog/releases/_posts/2016-11-30-new release-1.2.18.md

   * [How to file a bug report](https://github.com/foosel/OctoPrint/blob/master/CONTRIBUTING.md#how-to-file-a-bug-report)
   * [How to roll back to an earlier release (OctoPi)](https://github.com/foosel/OctoPrint/wiki/FAQ#how-can-i-revert-to-an-older-version-of-the-octoprint-installation-on-my-octopi-image)
   * [How to roll back to an earlier release (manual install)](https://github.com/foosel/OctoPrint/wiki/FAQ#how-can-i-roll-back-to-an-earlier-version-after-an-update)

-### Footnotes

-  [^1]: I'll have to figure out why you even get shown that a lower
-        numbered release is out (you shouldn't), but since it's only cosmetic in nature I will not schedule another 1.3.0 RC for fixing that - we'll get that ironed out in 1.3.1 I guess :)